thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 3. Go to **Settings** -> **General settings** to get the `CONTENTFUL_SPACE_ID`
    ![Space ID](./screenshots/space-id.png)
-   After you've gotten your API TOKEN and Space ID from contentful, modify the `.env` file and replace them with `xxx`.
+   After you've gotten your API TOKEN and Space ID from contentful, modify the `.env` file and replace the `CONTENTFUL_CONTENT_MANAGEMENT_API_TOKEN` and `CONTENTFUL_SPACE_ID` variables.

-4. For demo purposes, this kit comes pre-configured with a `Technology` model.
+4. For demo purposes, this kit comes preconfigured with a `Technology` model.
 To use this, create the content model for it in Contentful.
-The model has `displayName`, `description` and `url` text fields, the `id` field gets provided by Contentful.
+The model has `displayName`, `description` and `url` text fields.
+The `id` field gets provided by Contentful.
    ![content models](./screenshots/content-models.png)